mna/gred/README.md

 ## dreadis

 Under `tools/` is `dreadis`, an automated Redis client.
 Using JSON command files, this command-line tool can stress-test or validate the correctness of the server.
-See its documentation for more details.
+See its [documentation][dreadis] for more details.
 Some command files exist under the `fixtures/` directory.

 ## License